-The obligation to transfer or donate remains valid until the equipment has been fully depreciated.
-Therefore, if at the end of the Action to which the transfer was made the equipment is not fully depreciated and donation or transfer are not possible, DG ECHO could either recover the remaining value according to the applicable depreciation rules, or, if justified, grant the Partner a derogation to keep the equipment.
+In the MGA the difference between transfer and donation do not exist anymore.
+The obligation to transfer remains valid until the equipment has been fully depreciated.
+Therefore, if at the end of the action to which the transfer was made the equipment is not fully depreciated and transfer is not possible anymore, ECHO could either recover the remaining value according to the applicable depreciation rules, or, if justified, grant the partner to keep the equipment.

-Transfer to another DG ECHO-funded Action is only possible if the Action is implemented by the Partner that intends to transfer the remaining supplies.
-This rule allows DG ECHO to have a direct control over the end use of the equipment and safeguards sound financial management of humanitarian aid funds.
+Transfer to another ECHO-funded Action is only possible if the Action is implemented by the Partner that intends to transfer the remaining supplies.
+This rule allows ECHO to have a direct control over the end use of the equipment and safeguard sound financial management of humanitarian aid funds.